flare-foundation/go-songbird/README.md

 ### Legacy Version Upgrade

-Please note that the default database engine has changed from RocksDB to LevelDB.
+**Please note that the default database engine has changed from RocksDB to LevelDB.**

 We recommend that you explicitly specify the database type you previously used if you want to avoid rebuilding from genesis.
+This can be done by using `--db-type=rocksdb` or `--db-type=leveldb` as command line flag respectively.

-**If your node was previously running on the legacy version from the Gitlab repository, some directories need to be renamed/moved.**
+**You probably also need to move or rename some directories if your node was previously using the legacy version from the Gitlab repository.**

 - The default root directory changed from `$HOME/.avalanchego` to `$HOME/.flare`.
 - The name of the database sub-directory changed from `db/fuji` to `db/songbird` / `db/coston` respectively.